FUNCTIONS OF GALAXY NEXUS TOOLKIT V11.1.0 [GSM + LTE][7TH MAY 2013]

 2. Unplug your usb cable if you have one plugged in

-3. Keep holding the 'Volume Up' and 'Volume Down' buttons and press the 'Power' button to boot the phone into FastBoot Mode
+3. Keep holding the 'Volume Down' and 'Power' buttons to boot the phone into FastBoot Mode

 1. First boot into FastBoot Mode as described above